 Memory Cells.
 Memory cells are long-lived cells that are important for the rapid induction of immunity following infection.
 A goal of most vaccines is to safely induce immunological memory to protect people from actual infection.
 Antigen specific memory B cells were investigated after culturing PMBCs with polyclonal stimulators.
 VP1 specific IgG memory B cells were higher than IgA memory B cells in the day 0 samples (Figure 9).
 Post immunization, the response at day 7 was higher for IgA memory B cells, with a geometric mean fold rise, or GMFR, of 15.3 for IgA versus 6.5 for IgG between day 0 and 7, before declining again at day 28.
 In the low dose group, the GMFR was 7.4 for IgA and 3.7 for IgG was observed between days 0 and 7.
-This decline from day 7 to day 28 may have resulted from homing of circulating B cells from the peripheral blood to the intestinal lymphoid tissues via expression of high levels of the mucosal homing receptor, a4b7.
-In the high dose group at day 7, 20/23 (87%) IgA and 19/23 (83%) for IgG showed ≥2-fold increase over day 0.
+This decline from day 7 to day 28 may have resulted from homing of circulating B cells from the peripheral blood to the intestinal lymphoid tissues via expression of high levels of the mucosal homing receptor, α4β7.
+In the high dose group at day 7, 20/23 (87%) IgA and 19/23 (83%) for IgG showed ≥ 2-fold increase over day 0.
 In the low dose group at day 7, 18/23 (78%) for IgA and 13/23 (57%) for IgG showed ≥2-fold increase over day 0.

 Fecal and Saliva IgA.
 Norovirus VP1 specific mucosal IgA was explored directly by looking at fecal and saliva samples.
 Because the quantity of IgA is highly variable within these samples, total IgA was also measured and the ratio between VP1- specific IgA/total IgA for each sample was examined.
 Samples with IgA levels below the detection limit were excluded from analysis.
 The increase in the ratio of specific IgA to total IgA was measured between baseline and day 28 (and baseline and day 180 for fecal IgA).
 In the high dose group, 9/19 (47%) fecal samples were responders with a four-fold rise or greater IgA response at day 28, and 9/21 (43%) at day 180 (Figure 10).
 The average fold increases in specific IgA/total IgA ratio were 17.2 and 9.7.
-These results are significantly higher than the placebo group where 2/18 (11%) and 0/16 (0%) were found to have 4-fold or better increases on days 28 and 180 (P=0.029 and P=0.0049 respectively), with average increases of 1.8 and 1.0 (Figure 10).
-The low dose group had a similar response as the high dose, with 7/20 (35%) and 5/16 (31%) with 4-fold or greater increases on days 28, and 180 respectively.
+These results are significantly higher than the placebo group where 2/18 (11%) and 0/16 (0%) were found to have fourfold or better increases on days 28 and 180 (P=0.029 and P=0.0049 respectively), with average increases of 1.8 and 1.0 (Figure 10).
+The low dose group had a similar response as the high dose, with 7/20 (35%) and 5/16 (31%) with fourfold or greater increases on days 28, and 180 respectively.
 The number of responders trended higher than placebo on day 28, but the difference was statistically significant on day 180 (P=0.13 and 0.043).
 The low dose group had a 36.2-fold increase on day 28, and a 5.6-fold increase on day 180 (Figure 10).
-Fewer subjects had detectable increases in the specific IgA to total IgA ratio was 2.0 for the low dose, 2.9 for the high dose group, and 1.2 for the placebo group.
-The high dose groups had each had 4 subjects with a 4-fold rise in the specific IgA/total IgA ratio was 2.0 for the placebo group.
+Fewer subjects had detectable increases in the specific IgA to total IgA ratios in saliva samples of treated subjects at day 28 (Figure 11).
+The average increase in the specific IgA/total IgA ratio was 2.0 for the low dose, 2.9 for the high dose group, and 1.2 for the placebo group.
+The high dose and low dose groups had each had four subjects with a fourfold rise in the specific response, versus none for the placebo group.
 These results demonstrate that the vaccine can induce antibody responses that are measured in the mucosa, particularly in the intestinal mucosa, which is the site of norovirus infection.